wintvelt/sst-test/README.md

     - local `.env` file will need (for local testing)
         - `SECRET_PUBLISH_TOKEN`
         - `STAGE=dev`
-5. Customize setup to pass initial test rounds
+6. Customize setup to pass initial test rounds
-    - open `package.json` and change the name of your service, and version number
-    - also change the name in `sst.json`
     - rename `npm` folder, to prevent publish to npm
     - build initial AWS stack
         - modify 1 of the stack files in `stacks/` folder